nanotechnology, nanotechnology links, nanomaterials, nanomaterial database, nanotechnology news

-Showing results 1 - 10 of 12 for Initiatives, Networks and Associations in Switzerland:
+Showing results 1 - 10 of 16 of initiatives and networks in Switzerland:

 The BIOTEX project aims at developing dedicated biochemical-sensing techniques compatible with integration into textile.
 The consortium includes two research institutes in the field of micro and nanotechnology.